 The Family Impact Institute provides policymakers and professionals with nonpartisan, solution-oriented research and a family and racial equity lens on many of the complex issues being debated in state legislatures across the country.
-The Institute was founded in 1999 at the University of Wisconsin-Madison/Extension and continues the family impact mission of the federal Family Impact Seminar, which operated from 1976 to 1998 in Washington DC.
+FII was founded in 1999 at the University of Wisconsin-Madison/Extension and continues the family impact mission of the federal Family Impact Seminars, which operated from 1976 to 1998 in Washington DC.
 The Family Impact Seminars aim to:

 The Family Impact Institute is directed by Shelley MacDermid Wadsworth.
 We are currently funded by the Annie E. Casey Foundation.
 Past supporters included the W. K. Kellogg Foundation, the William T. Grant Foundation, and David and Lucile Packard Foundation.